 Today I am sharing what worked for my daughter.
 She has been drinking these teas since she was about 18 months old.
 I implore you to do your own research on teas and find out what would work best for your child.
 By no means am I suggesting that these teas are a cure all.
 Nope – they are simply a launching off point for you to find some herbal beverages to help your child.

 This recipe is one that I found via Dr. Mary Bove in her incredible book “An Encyclopedia For Natural healing in Children and Infants.”
-(Affiliate link).
 I have adapted it slightly.

 - 1 teaspoon licorice root (I use this brand)

-- 1 teaspoon marshmallow root (Mountain Rose Herbs has the best quality)
+- 1 teaspoon marshmallow root (this one is the best quality)

 - 1 teaspoon anise seed (I use this brand)

-- 1 teaspoon cinnamon chips (Mountain Rose Herbs has a great price)
+- 1 teaspoon cinnamon chips (this is a great price)

 - 6 dried elderberries (This is a good quality brand)